cabrossman/BannerOpportunityDashboard/README.md

 # BannerOpportunityDashboard
+Files included are relvant to populating banner opportunities dashboard.
+All files make use of Steve Mortimer's R api's config - roas & rdfp.

-Files included are relvant to populating banner opportunities dashboard. as of 7/11/2016 all of the OAS is in place and work has began to merge data with DFP. as of 7/20/2016 all DFP scripts are in place to merge with OAS for historical reporting.
+as of 7/11/2016 all of the OAS is in place and work has began to merge data with DFP. as of 7/20/2016 all DFP scripts are in place to merge with OAS for historical reporting.
 Work has began on forecasting and avail integration